 The New World Translation is a poor translation from the original Koine Greek.
 Words have been added, deleted, and modifications made to make the text to eliminate doctrinal difficulties and to make the text agree with their theology.
 I would not recommend it to anyone.
 The book is in violation of the warning in Revelation 22:18-19.

 I testify to everyone who hears the words of the prophecy of this book: if anyone adds to them, God will add to him the plagues which are written in this book; and if anyone takes away from the words of the book of this prophecy, God will take away his part from the tree of life and from the holy city, which are written in this book.
-Rev 22:18-19 (NAS95S)
+Revelation 22:18-19 (NASB)

 Walter Martin.
 The Kingdom of the Cults.
 Bethany House Publishers.
 1997.